 - The stuffing can be cooked up to 1 day before your holiday dinner and gently reheated.

 Yes.
-Simply eliminate the sausage.
+Simply eliminate the sausage and use vegan butter.
 No other changes are necessary.

-Since the chestnuts will be baked for over an hour, parboiling the chestnuts prevents them from drying out.
+Since the chestnuts will be baked for over an hour, parboiling them prevents them from drying out.
+This simple step ensures that your finished dish will have chestnuts that will be moist and flavorful.

 Do the bread pieces feel spongy?
 If yes, there is enough liquid.

-If the bread pieces still feel a little hard, you may want to add a little bit more broth.
+If the bread pieces still feel a little hard, you may want to add more broth.
 Add it in small quantities.

-There should not be any liquid accumulating at the bottom of the bowl.
+There should not be any liquid accumulating at the bottom of the dish.

 Is it stuffing or dressing?

-Would you believe that according to the Huffington Post, your geographical location will dictate whether you refer to this recipe as stuffing or dressing?
+According to the Huffington Post, would you believe your geographical location will dictate whether you refer to this Thanksgiving classic as stuffing or dressing?
 More specifically, if you hail from the South, you will call this dressing; if you hail from the North, you refer to it as stuffing.

-Food and Wine provide a technical argument -if cooked outside the bird, the correct term to use is dressing.
+Food and Wine provide a technical argument -if cooked outside the bird, the correct term is dressing.

-In the spirit of Thanksgiving, regardless of what you call it, I think we should simply be grateful.
+In the spirit of Thanksgiving, regardless of what you call it, we should simply be grateful.

 Recipe origins